Serhii5465/DeployOnAgents/README.md

-# DeployWInAgents
+# DeployOnAgents

-Jenkins Pipeline as shared library for Windows agents
+Jenkins Pipeline as shared library for agents